 - Folder 3 (Google Classroom): modified versions of files for use in Google Classroom assignments.
 (For example, smaller, cut up sections of the main slideshow lesson, Google slides version of handouts that are easier to click-and-drag.)

 I call this version 2.6 (Phew!)
 Still learning and growing, but getting negative feedback is tough.
-Hopefully this pays off.
-My next goal is to create little 2 minute video previews of each product to help teachers see how things are organized before they buy.

 So, yes, you can still make money selling lesson plans on TpT in 2021.